akirk/friends/readme.txt

 5. Categorize incoming content with Post Formats and view all posts of a certain format across your friends
 6. Use rules to filter incoming content (sometimes you’re not interested in everything your friends do)
 7. Friends users are plain WordPress users with low privileges
+8. A Friend Request is accepted in the users screen.
+Delete the user to reject it or accept the request to make them a friend

 == Changelog ==
 = 1.0 =